ZosoV/zosov.github.io_past_website/_projects/aco_rw.md

   path:       /assets/img/projects/aco_rw.png
   srcset:
     1920w:   /assets/img/projects/aco_rw.png
-caption:     This work proposes a promising method to initialize pheromones in an Ant Colony Optiization (ACO) algorithm through random walks.
+caption:     This work proposes a promising method to initialize pheromones in an Ant Colony Optimization (ACO) algorithm through random walks and evaluate it through PCA.
 description: >
-  This work proposes a promising method to initialize pheromones in an Ant Colony Optimization (ACO) algorithm through random walks.
-Further, this research aims to lay the foundations for future research in the area, especially to find efficient ways to generate prior knowledge for ant colony algorithms.
+  This work proposes a random walk method to generate prior knowledge for an Ant Colony Optimization (ACO) algorithm.
+We assessed our work in a single agent path planning problem because it guarantees a minimal contextualization of a decision-making problem for tracking dilemmas such as state and action spaces and the trade-off between exploration and exploitation.
+Additionally, this work evaluates the algorithm through a Principal Component Analysis (PCA).

 links:
   - title:   Source
     url:     https://github.com/ZosoV/aco_random_walk
 featured:    false
 ---

-# Path Planing: How to Initiliaze Pheromones with Random Walks?
+# ACO Algorithm for Path Planning Using Random Walks and PCA Evaluation

-Random Walks, Ant Colony Optimization, Pheromones Initializers {:.note title="Keywords"}
+Random Walks, Ant Colony Optimization, Pheromones Initializers, Principal Component Analysis, Path Planning {:.note title="Keywords"}

 IN PROGRESS